List of unproduced Dark Horse Comics projects: Shaolin Cowboy and the Tomb of Doom film

 In 2008, The Wachowskis were reported of being working with Madhouse to make an animated film adaptation of the Shaolin Cowboy comic book series.
 The film's title was eventually revealed as Shaolin Cowboy and the Tomb of Doom.
 Darrow and Japanese director Seiji Mizushima were attached to direct the film.
 However, according to Darrow, the film's production was finally left unfinished after the lack of money.

+Wyrd TV series

+On December 16, 2020, FX were reported of being working with 20th Television, A+E Studios & Vendetta Prods. to make a television series adaptation of the Wyrd comic book series written by Sheldon Turner, with Matthew Rhys set to star and produce with Keri Russell.